These Chewy Pumpkin Gingersnap Cookies are thick and chewy with plenty of spice and warmth. These molasses cookies will become your fall favorite!

 - In a stand mixer, cream together your butter and sugar.

-- While the mixer is still going, add in your pumpkin, molasses, vanilla, and flax egg, mixing until combined.
+- While the mixer is still going, add in your pumpkin, molasses, pumpkin spice extract, and egg, mixing until combined.

 - In a separate bowl, mix together your flour, salt, baking soda and spices.

-- Mixing by hand, slowly add your dry ingredients to your wet ingredients, until everything is fully combined.
+- Slowly add your dry ingredients to your wet ingredients, until everything is fully combined.

 - Place additional sugar in small bowl for rolling your dough balls in.